jfrog/setup-jfrog-cli/README.md

 -   **Versatile authentication methods** - Three distinct methods are available for [authenticating](#Authentication-Methods) with the JFrog Platform.
 -   **Seamless build info generation** - All build related operations will be automatically recorded, and the collected build info will be published at the end of the workflow.
 There's no need to add the _build name_ and _build number_ options and arguments to commands which accept them, and no need to run `jf rt build-publish` for the build to be published.
 -   **Extensive Job Summary** - A detailed summary of key JFrog CLI commands executed during the workflow will be generated and displayed in the GitHub Actions run page.
+-   **Automatic Evidence Collection** - When a GitHub attestations are created using the standard GitHub actions, it is automatically collected into the JFrog platform at the end of the workflow.

 ## Usage